Internet marketing tips that real estate agents can actually do themselves

 This is typically when most customers are happy, excited and they have not been bogged down with moving yet.

-Your customers still have time to write you at least one testimonial if not more.
+Your customers still have time to write to you at least one testimonial if not more.

 Next, make it easy for your real estate customers by sending them links to exactly where you want the testimonials to appear.